 - Public employers shall grant leaves of absence without pay for at least two years to any full-time salaried public officer or employee who serves as a volunteer in the Peace Corps.
 See Peace Corps Leave.

 - Employers may not infringe in any manner on the right of an athlete to compete in or train for an Olympic game or event and may not levy any form of punishment or sanction against any athlete for participating in any Olympic event such that employers must give a leave of absence to an employee to compete in or train for an Olympic event.
 See Olympic Games Leave.

 - State agencies and political subdivisions may grant leaves of absence on request to any public employee who participates in world, Pan American or Olympic events as a group leader, coach, official or athlete of a United States amateur team for the purpose of preparing for and engaging in the competition and preliminary competitions.
 See Athletic Competition Leave.

 - Effective January 1, 2014, employers with six or more employees in Portland must provide up to 40 hours (or five days) of paid sick leave per year; smaller employers (those with five or fewer employees) must provide up to 40 hours of unpaid sick leave.
-See Future Developments.
+See Portland Paid Sick Leave.